 If you’re not satisfied with your net collection rate, the good news is that you can improve it by focusing on patient engagement as well as tracking insurance payments more closely.
 Consider the following:

 1. Use front-end point-of-service collections.
-Set a goal to collect 100% of copayments and deductibles at the time of service.
-This requires real-time eligibility verification, and you’ll need to invest in technology to help front-end staff members obtain the information they need to ensure accurate collections.
-Also, notify patients via your website, portal, and appointment reminder calls that they must pay the copayment and/or deductible at the time of their visit.
+Set a goal to collect 100% of copayments and, if possible, deductibles at the time of service.
+This requires appointment reminders that they must pay the copayment and/or deductible at the time of their visit.
 If the patient isn't able to cover the financial responsibility, offer options including rescheduling the appointment or other payment options.

 2. Invest in patient education.
 Consider designing a brochure or quick-reference sheet for patients to help them understand the ins and outs of insurance payments and why they may be financially responsible for the bulk of the services they receive.
 Also, include contact information for insurers with which the practice participates so patients can contact those companies with specific questions about their own coverage.
 Ensure that someone within the practice is always available—and well-equipped—to answer financial questions.
 This may require additional staff training, but it’s well worth it in terms of being able to boost collections.

 3. Review your patient statements.
-Could they use an overhaul so patients understand them more easily?
+Could they use an overhaul so patients understand the information on statements more easily?
 Would it be more cost-effective and efficient to work with an external vendor to assist with generating and sending patient statements in a timely manner?

 4. Provide patients with payment options.
 Accept payments via cash, checks, debit cards, and credit cards.
 Also, ensure that patients can pay via the patient portal, the practice’s website, and in the office upon check-in.
 Some practices also offer a payment plan for patients who indicate they are willing to pay their bill in installments.
 Be sure to document the parameters of this plan, including the terms of payment and what happens if the patient misses a payment.
 Obtain the patient’s signature on this document.